zenml-io/template-starter/starter/{{project_slug}}/README.md

 # Set up a Python virtual environment, if you haven't already
 virtualenv .venv
 source .venv/bin/activate
-# Install ZenML, with the server extension
+# Install requirements
-pip install zenml[server]
+pip install -r requirements.txt
-# Install the scikit-learn integration
-zenml integration install -y sklearn
 # Start the ZenML UI locally (recommended, but optional);
 # the default username is "admin" with an empty password
 zenml up